-4.16 The site allocation policy 9: Site SEM001 - Apleyhead Junction, Worksop includes provision for housing and associated economic development and infrastructure within 500m of the likely boundary of the Sherwood Forest ppSPA.
-Therefore, development at this site has the potential to displace, disturb and reduce the survival or productivity of breeding birds through non-physical disturbance such as from noise, vibration and light pollution.

-4.17 The remaining site allocations in the Local Plan lie more than 500m from the Sherwood Forest ppSPA, and are also generally either within or on the other side of intervening urban settlements or large infrastructure such as A roads or motorways.
+- 4.16 The site allocation policy 9: Site SEM1 Apleyhead Junction includes provision for employment development within 500m of the likely boundary of the Sherwood Forest ppSPA.
+Therefore, development at this site has the potential to displace, disturb and reduce the survival or productivity of breeding birds through non-physical disturbance such as from noise, vibration and light pollution. - 4.17 The remaining site allocations in the Local Plan lie more than 500m from the Sherwood Forest ppSPA, and are also generally either within or on the other side of intervening urban settlements or large infrastructure such as A roads or motorways.
 It is therefore considered unlikely that there will be an increase in non-physical disturbance as a result of development at these locations.

-Likely significant effects on the Sherwood Forest ppSPA associated with non-physical disturbance as a result of the site allocation policy 9: Site SEM001 - Apleyhead Junction, Worksop cannot be ruled out and will therefore need to be considered further at the Appropriate Assessment stage.
+Likely significant effects on the Sherwood Forest ppSPA associated with non-physical disturbance as a result of the site allocation policy 9: Site SEM1 - Apleyhead

+Junction cannot be ruled out and will therefore need to be considered further at the Appropriate Assessment stage.